manh21/evoting-app/Readme.md

-This is a blank svelte-native project template.
+This is a eVoting Mobile App Build With SvelteNative and using API from [eVoting](https://github.com/manh21/eVoting).
 It has preprocessing with typescript support enabled.
 It provides an easy way to get started with a svelte native project.

 # Usage